 List of Some Building Materials You may need

 The cost of building materials will depend on the type of materials you choose and the quantity needed.
-The cost of materials can range from $900 for a small, basic house to $18,000 or more for a larger, more luxurious house.
+Materials for a house can cost anywhere between $900 to over $18,000 depending on its size and level of luxury.

 Here is a list of some materials you may need to build your house in Ghana: